skunnath2020/Web-scraping-challenge/README.md

 ![mission_to_mars](Images/Mars.PNG)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+In this assignment, the ask is to  a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+The following outlines were completed.

 ## Step 1 - Scraping